 Cairns Weather A tropical paradise,

-Cairns weather, the Summer months in Cairns are hot and humid with tropical showers, mostly in the late afternoons.
+Summer months in Cairns are hot and humid with tropical showers, mostly in the late afternoons.

 Winter is ideal for walking, visiting parks, Great Barrier Reef tours, cycling, relaxing at the beach.

 Cairns All-year Weather